learn-co-curriculum/dsc-word-count-with-map-reduce-lab/README.md

 ### Putting it all together

-Combine above code as a function and pass on three works of Shakespeare (romeandjuliet.txt, hamlet.txt, othello.txt) and observe the frequency of stop words.
+Combine the above code as a function and pass three works of Shakespeare (romeandjuliet.txt, hamlet.txt, othello.txt).
+Observe the frequency of stop words.
 Repeat the same exercise for three works of Jane Austin (senseandsensibility.txt, prideandprejudice.txt and emma.txt).

 > Can you recognize the writing styles of these authors based on their use of stop words?
 > What can you do to improve the style recognition ability?